Rafael Caro Quintero: Release

-Following Caro Quintero's release from prison on August 9, he was not seen in public.
-There were rumors, however, that he had paid a visit to his hometown of Badiraguato, Sinaloa.
+Caro Quintero was not publicly seen following his release from prison on August 9.
+There were rumors, however, that he had visited his hometown of Badiraguato, Sinaloa.

 On March 7, 2018, the Mexican military used Black Hawk helicopters to search for Caro Quintero, dropping Marines into the mountain villages of La Noria, Las Juntas, Babunica, and Bamopa, all in the Badiraguato Municipality, but their hunt was unsuccessful.
 Caro Quintero was among the 15 most-wanted fugitives of Interpol.
 If arrested abroad, he would have been immediately extradited to Mexico.
-The US government offered a $20 million bounty for his capture.
+The U.S. government offered a $20 million bounty for his capture.

-On May 26, 2020, Caro Quintero's lawyer filed for an appeal to drop not only more recent drug trafficking charges, but also charges filed against him in 2015 regarding the kidnapping and qualified homicide of DEA agent Enrique “Kiki” Camarena and Mexican pilot Alfredo Zavala Avelar, stating Caro Quintero did not have any chance of obtaining the financial resources needed to survive a new trial.
-In court documents, the lawyer stated “The plaintiff argues insolvency, because he says he is more than 60 years old, is neither retired nor has a pension, and given the fact that he is a fugitive from the law, cannot work or perform any activity to earn money.”
+On May 26, 2020, Caro Quintero's lawyer filed for an appeal to drop not only more recent drug trafficking charges but also charges filed against him in 2015 regarding the kidnapping and qualified homicide of DEA agent Enrique "Kiki" Camarena and Mexican pilot Alfredo Zavala Avelar, stating Caro Quintero did not have any chance of obtaining the financial resources needed to survive a new trial.
+In court documents, the lawyer stated: "The plaintiff argues insolvency because he says he is more than 60 years old, is neither retired nor has a pension, and given the fact that he is a fugitive from the law, cannot work or perform any activity to earn money."
 The appeal was filed before the First Collegiate Court in Criminal Matters in Mexico City.
-Convicted former Guadalajara Cartel leader Ernesto Fonseca, “Don Neto”, is accused of conspiring with Caro Quintero in the murder of Camarena and the pilot, but was later transferred to house arrest due to his advanced age.
+Convicted former Guadalajara Cartel leader Ernesto Fonseca Carrillo, "Don Neto," is accused of conspiring with Caro Quintero in the murder of Camarena and the pilot but was later transferred to house arrest due to his advanced age.

-In June 2020, it was revealed that Sinaloa Cartel's Los Salazar affiliate was now a major figure in Sonora's drug trafficking business.
-However, both Rafael and Miguel Caro Quintero had recently rejected offers to join the Sinaloa Cartel due to a fallout with the sons of imprisoned former leader Joaquín "El Chapo" Guzmán over leadership status.
-Despite this, both were said to be on good terms with de jure Sinaloa Cartel leader Ismael "El Mayo" Zambada, who was now in poor health.
-Ex-DEA agent Mike Vigil continued to downplay Caro Quintero's role in the drug trafficking business and stated that "He will fall before he dies of old age."
+In June 2020, it was revealed that the Sinaloa Cartel's Los Salazar affiliate was now a major figure in Sonora's drug trafficking business.
+However, Rafael and Miguel Caro Quintero had recently rejected offers to join the Sinaloa Cartel due to a fallout with the sons of imprisoned former leader Joaquín "El Chapo" Guzmán over leadership status.
+Despite this, both were on good terms with de jure Sinaloa Cartel leader Ismael "El Mayo" Zambada, who was now in poor health.
+Ex-DEA agent Mike Vigil continued to downplay Caro Quintero's role in the drug trafficking business and stated: "He will fall before he dies of old age."

-A Mexican court dismissed suggestions that the murder of Enrique Camarena was purely a Mexican affair and opened the door to extradiction on 1985 murder charges of the former DEA agent on March 27, 2021.
+A Mexican court dismissed suggestions that the murder of Enrique Camarena was purely a Mexican affair and opened the door to extradition on 1985 murder charges of the former DEA agent on March 27, 2021.